 Nicolaus Street offers a pocket of industrial businesses in Trentham.
 The adjoining Refreshment Place is commercially zoned and notably houses a 130,000 square-foot

-For further information about investment and business opportunities in Upper Hutt, please contact Phil Gorman, our Economic Development Manager.
+For further information about investment and business opportunities in Upper Hutt, please contact Stuart Grant, our Economic Development Manager.

 The map below shows specific areas of Upper Hutt that have the potential for industrial growth.